 Note: You are currently viewing documentation for Moodle 2.5.
-Up-to-date documentation for the latest stable version is available here: Mobile app.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Mobile app.

 Mobile app latest: The Moodle Mobile app (developed on HTML5 and Phonegap) replaces the old mobile app for iPhone, My Moodle.
 It requires Moodle 2.4 or above.

 - Upload a picture into your private file area